djmsampson/layout2/code/layout/readme.txt

 3. INSTALLATION

-GLT2 can be installed by running its 'install' function.
-To verify correct installation, type 'ver layout' at the MATLAB command line, and check for the GLT2 entry.
+GLT2 is provided as a MATLAB toolbox file (.mltbx).
+To install, launch the file from within MATLAB or from the system file browser.
+To uninstall, go to Add-Ons > Manage Custom Toolboxes within MATLAB.

 GLT1 and GLT2 should not be used simultaneously.
-GLT1 can be uninstalled by running its 'uninstall' function.

 4. CHANGES IN VERSION 2, INCLUDING INCOMPATIBILITIES